Where to Brunch on July 4th Around DC

 116 Rhode Island Ave., NW

 The Bloomingdale pub will offer its signature brunch items throughout the holiday weekend.
 Try one of three takes on the classic eggs Benedict, their fried chicken and French toast, or a house-made cinnamon roll with cream cheese icing.
-Guests can enjoy two complimentary mimosas or have their choice of bottomless brunch cocktails.
+Guests can enjoy two complimentary mimosas when they dine at the bar.

 El Techo